 Conway again in 2014: “The assumption was that because I was the writer and the sole person credited with writing the story that therefore it was all me.
 But this had to go through Stan Lee, and Roy Thomas, who was the editor-in-chief, and both of them agreed with this.
 But Stan basically washed his hands of it.
 He went to some college-speaking engagement, and got a lot of heat.
 His response was, oh, I didn’t know they were doing that—I was out of town.
 It’s like, come on, he’s the head of the company!”
 (Ryan)

 So how much did Stan actually know and when did he know it?
-The earliest article I could find on the subject was one that ran in The Comics Journal transcribing a Stan Lee speaking event at James Madison University in Virgina, in March 1978.
-When asked about certain changes that were then being made to the character and backstory of Captain America, Lee responded thusly: “Well, in all honesty, I hate it when people change the origins and the various little institutions and schticks that I’ve given these characters and stories.
+The earliest article I could find on the subject was one that ran in The Comics Journal transcribing a Stan Lee speaking event at James Madison University in Virginia, in March 1978.
+When asked about certain changes that were then being made to the character and backstory of Captain America for his CBS television show, Lee responded thusly: “Well, in all honesty, I hate it when people change the origins and the various little institutions and schticks that I’ve given these characters and stories.
 But I try to be fair about it.
 It isn’t fair, I think, for me to control something I’m no longer writing.
 When I wrote the scripts I did them my way.
 Of course, I’m dealing with people who are creative writers and I try to get the best work out of them.
 It’s very hard to get the best work out of a creative writer if you’re giving him too many orders. . . .
-But from a personal point of view, of course, I hated it on television when they changed the origins of two characters [Spider-Man and the Hulk].
+But from a personal point of view, of course, I hated it on television when they changed the origins of two characters [Spider-Man and the Hulk, the two prior television adaptations for CBS].
 I hated it when Conway killed Gwen Stacy in Spider-Man.
 I hated it.”
 (The Comics Journal #42, p.
 50)

 Roy Thomas would respond to this via letter, which would be printed in the pages of the Journal just two issues later.
 After discussing a couple of unrelated topics, he said of Stan: